 Students must submit the proposal for the flexible dual degree no later than one term prior to matriculation into the second degree.

-Any significant changes to the approved program require the student to resubmit a revised proposal packet to the deans/chairs/directors and advisors of both programs and the Office of Graduate Studies.
+Any significant changes to the approved program require the student to resubmit a revised proposal packet to the deans/chairs/directors and advisors of both programs and the Office of Graduate Education.

 Proposing a Flexible Dual Degree

 To propose a flexible dual degree, the student must first apply to and be admitted by both programs, pay application fees and admissions deposits for both programs, and seek the counsel of an advisor in each program.
 Admission into each program does not take the place of filing a Flexible Dual Degree proposal nor guarantee approval of the proposal.

 The dean, chair, or director of each degree program and both program advisors, must carefully compare the requirements for each program and approve the proposed curriculum.
 The student must then submit a copy of the original requirements for each degree (printout from the unit website or copy from the student handbook is acceptable), a detailed course plan showing all proposed courses, the credit hours, and non-coursework requirements; a one to two- page statement of the educational/career objectives stating the reasons for the specific course selection and which courses most clearly serve the educational and career goals of the student; and current official/unofficial transcript(s) showing any work already completed towards the proposed program and degrees.

 The student then submits the documents listed above to the Office of Graduate Education, which reviews and decides on the proposals.
 Proposals with errors or course/program inconsistencies will be returned for revision.

 Once the proposal is approved, the student will be entered into the University computer system as a flexible dual degree student.

 Students may propose any flexible dual degree program that seems reasonable to them and their advisors for academic and career objectives.
 Only elective courses may be counted among the hours used for reduction or cross-counting.